Jon8897/intune-scripts/Disk-clean-up/Readme.md

 2. Navigate to the directory where the script is located.
 3. Run the script by executing the following command: .\diskcleanup.ps1
 4. Follow the on-screen prompts and wait for the disk cleanup to complete.
-5. After the cleanup is finished, a log file will be created in your temporary directory with the name `DiskCleanup.log`.
+5. After the cleanup is finished, a log file will be created in your directory with the name `C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\DiskCleanup.log`.
 You can refer to this file for details about the cleanup operation.

 ## Cleanup Flags